Enter your email address below and subscribe to our newsletter

 Lamb Curry

 This Lamb curry is a perfect harmony between fragrant spices and gravy.
 In India, there are many ways to cook lamb curry.
-Everything from Rogan Josh to fiery Karahi Gosht is created with a special selection of spices.
-Curry is a deeply complex experience, and every household will have its own variation using different quantities of spices.
+Everything from Rogan Josh to fiery Karahi Gosht is crafted with a specially selected blend of spices.
+Curry is a profoundly complex experience, and every household has its variation, using different quantities of spices.
 For this reason, no two lamb curries are ever quite the same.

 Lamb has been eaten around the world for thousands of years.
 It is most popular in South Asia, the Middle East, and the Mediterranean.
 In Ancient India, the process of cooking Lamb started with an earthen pot placed in clay ovens.
 One can imagine the spicy fragrance of the Lamb wafting through the air and spreading throughout the home.
 The fire would add a slightly smoky taste to the slow-cooked Lamb and create a unique play on flavours.